ibodev1/ytdl-api/README.md

 ## Getting started
 You need to have Node.js installed on your system.
 Download it from [Node.js Downloads](https://nodejs.org/en/download/) based on the system you're using.

-Clone this repository and navigate to folder `server` which has the file `index.js` which is the server file and `package.json` which has the metadata about the project including the dependencies.

 In this folder, run the command -

 `npm install` to install all the dependent modules.
-And once the modules are installed successfully, start the server by running the command - `node ./index.js` and open your browser with URL `http://localhost:3000` to see the below landing page
+And once the modules are installed successfully, start the server by running the command - `nodemon ./index.js` and open your browser with URL `http://localhost:5000` to see the below landing page

 ![Landing page looks like this](dump/image.png)